Battle of Verona (312): Battle

 Following the defection of Milan to Constantine, the city of Verona became Maxentius' most important military strongpoint in the northern part of Italy.
 Verona was naturally strong as it sat in a loop of the River Adige, also its fortifications formed a formidable barrier to attack.
 Maxentius' most able general, the praetorian prefect Ruricius Pompeianus, had gathered a large army from the forces in the region of Venetia and concentrated it at Verona.
 Constantine arrayed his troops to begin a formal siege of Verona; however, Pompeianus led his army out to offer battle, whereupon Constantine's troops defeated them and forced them back into the city.
 Constantine then proceeded with his investment of Verona.
 Pompeianus managed to escape from the city before this was completed and rode east to gather reinforcements.
 He soon returned with a considerable army and placed Constantine in the difficult position of fighting on two fronts.
 Constantine responded by taking the offensive, he left a portion of his army to contain the garrison of the city, and with the remainder attacked Pompeianus' reinforcements.
 Constantine led this attack personally and his fearless example inspired a heroic effort from his soldiers.
 Pompeianus was killed in the resulting melee and his forces were swiftly routed.
 Maxentius' troops within the city were demoralised by the fate of the relieving army and soon capitulated.

+There were so many prisoners of war that not enough chains could be found for them all; Constantine ordered that their swords be converted into fetters.
+After the battle, Constantine's officers beseeched him not to risk his life in battle again, for "he had exposed his own person with an excess of valour which almost degenerated into rashness".